electra13x7777/blueayachan/README.md

 * !etrianpic - Queries safebooru and returns a link to a picture from Etrian Odyssey
 * !maypic - Queries safebooru and returns a link to a picture of May from Guilty Gear
 * !dizzypic - Queries safebooru and returns a link to a picture of Dizzy from Guilty Gear
+* !jampic - Queries safebooru and returns a link to a picture of Jam from Guilty Gear
 * !idolpic - gets you an idol. i really don't know much about that stuff...
+* !mothmanpic - never scrapes images since there are like 2 mothman pics lol...
 #### Gachas
-* !hornedanimegacha - Returns a random horned anime of rarity 0 - 5 Stars
 * !etrian - Returns an etrian class with witty flavor text
 * !melty - Gives you a new main in Melty Blood Actress Again Current Code
 * !melee - Gives you a new main in SSB Melee
 * !soku - Gives you a new main in Touhou 12.3 Hisoutensoku
+* !hornedanimegacha - Returns a random horned anime of rarity 0 - 5 Stars
 * !demongacha - Returns a random demon (currently only smt nocturne demons) of rarity 1 - 5 Stars
 #### Music
 * !etrianost - Sends a link to a random song from Etrian Odyssey and sends the title to the song